 How can a Boca Raton FL Landlord protect themselves against problem Tenants?

-1. Immediately address a Tenant’s Request for Maintenance
+1. Address a Tenant’s Request for Maintenance

 In most cases, Tenants comply with the lease.
 They pay rent and keep to themselves.
 However, there are exceptions.
-Some Tenants complain to the Landlord over any issue.
+Some complain over any issue.
 As a result, a Landlord should immediately respond to their request.
 The advantage of responding to a request is that it will help the Landlord avoid any future claims.
 For example, if a Tenant claims there is mold, they usually contact the Landlord.
 In response, the Landlord should hire a Mold Remediation Company to inspect the property.
 Regardless if mold is found, the Tenant may claim at a later date that they are experiencing symptoms.
 As a result, this could cost the Landlord an exorbitant amount of money.
 Therefore, as soon as the Tenant raises an issue, the Landlord should take action to address it.

 954 Eviction Attorneys, PLLC have found that most Landlords fail to conduct background checks on Tenants.
-As a result, a Landlord may rent the property to a Tenant that has been evicted on multiple occasions.
-The evictions could be due to reasons other than non-payment of rent.
+As a result, they may rent the property to a Tenant that has been evicted on multiple occasions.
+This could be due to reasons other than non-payment of rent.
 For example, the Tenant may have been evicted due to intentionally causing damage to the property of a Landlord or another Tenant.
 Unfortunately, this Tenant may cause the same damage if the Landlord that has not done their due diligence.
 Therefore, to avoid having a Tenant that could be a problem, a background check may be the solution.

 4. Once a Tenant is late with rent, serve them a 3 Day Notice